 Quite often I come up with the last scene in the book, and I’ve got a very clear idea of that last scene.
 Then I have to get everyone there – which can be harder than you think.

 LS – I can imagine!
 Are there any crime fiction cliches you’d recommend budding writers avoid?

 V – Well, I think there are an awful lot of slightly older, overweight detectives with alcohol problems.
 There are some fantastic authors whose books are very well written doing that, so perhaps leave that to them.
 I think people need to be thinking outside the box, but that goes for all fiction, really.
-You always need to think outside the box – what’s going to interest your reader, and what can they relate to?
+You always need to be original – think about what’s going to interest your reader, and what they can relate to.

 The key with crime fiction is that it’s pacy and there’s a lot happening, and that it’s quite stripped back in terms of description.Vanessa Fox O'Loughlin

 LS – Would you say that, compared to other genres, you have write your characters differently for crime fiction?

 V – I think with crime, the key is that it’s pacy and there’s a lot happening, and that it’s quite stripped back in terms of description.
 You don’t have time and space for a mass of description about small details – that’s something that there’s room for in literary fiction, but not in crime.
 So, from that perspective, crime has to be pacy, have a lot happening and have higher stakes for characters that you care about.
 It’s an exciting genre to write, as you never know what’s going to happen!

 LS – That’s some really useful advice.
 To wrap up, could you tell us a little about your own books?